-- (1) Such project shall meet the standards of 38 M.R.S.A. § 484. - (2) Such project shall meet the requirements of Department of Environmental Protection regulations, Chapters 371, 372, 373, 375, 376, 377 and 500, as they may be amended from time to time, which are adopted for this subsection by reference.
+Such project shall meet the standards of 38 M.R.S.A. § 484.
+Such project shall meet the requirements of Department of Environmental Protection regulations, Chapters 371, 372, 373, 375, 376, 377 and 500, as they may be amended from time to time, which are adopted for this subsection by reference.

-Findings: The Board finds that this section is inapplicable since this project does not meet the definition of a development requiring approval under 38 M.R.S.A. §§ 481 through 489-A the Project being approved.
+Finding: The Board finds that this section is inapplicable since this project does not meet the definition of a development requiring approval under 38 M.R.S.A. §§ 481 through 489-A.

-Overall Findings: The Board finds that the standards for a Land Development Permit are met and votes to approve the Land Development Permit for a Major Site Development, Conditional Use, and Preliminary Subdivision for the proposed development.
-This approval is subject to the final major subdivision application for
+Overall Finding: The Board finds that the standards for a Land Development Permit are met and votes to approve the Land Development Permit for a Major Site Development, Conditional Use, and Preliminary Subdivision for the proposed development.
+This approval is subject to the final major subdivision application for the Project being approved.

-Part 7 - The Project meets the requirements of Articles II through XII
+Part 7 - The Project Meets the Requirements of Articles II through XII